Blog

 22. Vegetarian

-A strictly vegetarian diet is a diet plan that opts for avoiding animal products, only allowing for plant-based foods to be consumed.
-This is the only requirement for following a vegetarian diet and as such, many healthy diet plans can be modified to become vegetarian.
+A strictly vegetarian diet is a diet plan that opts for avoiding animal products, and only allowing for plant-based foods to be consumed.
+This is the only requirement for following a vegetarian diet, and as such, many healthy diet plans can be modified to become vegetarian.

 An ovo-lacto vegetarian diet is a less strict version of vegetarianism in which a person may still opt for a limited intake of eggs and/or dairy products.

-Someone following a vegetarian diet is not necessarily doing so in order to promote the rights of animals; denoting one of the main differences between a vegetarian and vegan individual.
+Someone following a vegetarian diet is not necessarily doing so in order to promote the rights of animals, denoting one of the main differences between a vegetarian and a vegan individual.

 Advantages